anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: No one is useless in this world who lightens the burdens of another.
+Quote: Appreciation is the highest form of prayer, for it acknowledges the presence of good wherever you shine the light of your thankful thoughts.

-By: Charles Dickens
+By: Alan Cohen